 Apple Reminders locks you in the Apple ecosystem because it has the worst web app of all the apps on this list.
 However, its user interface on native apps is modern and minimalist.
 The app has a plethora of unique features for managing your personal to-dos.
 Here are the features you get in Apple Reminders, that you don’t have in Google Tasks or Microsoft To Do.

-- Location-based reminders that notify you when you leave or arrive at a location you set.
+- Location-based reminders notify you when you leave or arrive at a location you set.

-- Message-based reminders that notify you when you message a person you choose.
+- Message-based reminders notify you when you message a person you choose.

 - Detailed subtasks that can be as detailed as your main task.